Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 50 min

 ### 2025-05-16 - Gif stego (its a bit weird!)
-The library is rather conventional, but exporting the gif file is a little strange.
+The GifAnimation library is rather conventional, but exporting the gif file is a little strange.
 Gif format only supports the RGB channels, but the alpha channel **CAN** be selected.
 I'm not entirely sure if this will cause problems later on.
 Otherwise, just more testing with the library, since this GifMaker class is the only way we can export the gif out.

 ```
 GifMaker gifExport = new GifMaker(PApplet parent, String filename, int quality, int transparentColor);